These Fish Tacos are made with cod that's lightly breaded and pan fried until crispy. They're topped with a cabbage cilantro lime slaw!

-Tacos come in many shapes and forms - The combinations of meats, vegetables, and toppings are endless.
+Tacos come in many shapes and forms - the combinations of meats, vegetables, and toppings are endless.
 If you're a taco aficionado like me, you probably love em' all.
-However, these Pan Fried Fish Tacos are at the top of the list!
+These Pan Fried Fish Tacos are among my favorites.

 When I think of fish tacos, I usually think Southern California or somewhere with a coastline.
 But, living in a landlocked state like Minnesota is not going to keep me from enjoying these things.

 Fish tacos are best when prepared simply using fresh ingredients and bright flavors.
-This recipe is prepared with fresh white fish and topped with the best cilantro lime slaw.
+This recipe is prepared with white fish such as cod and topped with a flavorful cilantro lime cabbage slaw.

 Jump to: